Mangalyam Thanthunanena

 Mangalyam Thanthunanena is a 2018 Indian Malayalam-language satire film directed by Soumya Sadanandan and written by Tony Madathil, starring Kunchacko Boban and Nimisha Sajayan.
 The film was released on 20 September 2018.

 Plot

-Roy and Clara are newly married couples, Roy is an irresponsible spendthrift who has trouble managing his finances.
-Clara's nature is exactly the opposite. when Roy comes home from Dubai for his wedding, he learns that he has been terminated from his job.
+Roy and Clara are a newly married couple, Roy is an irresponsible spendthrift who has trouble managing his finances.
+Clara's nature is exactly the opposite.
+When Roy comes home from Dubai for his wedding, he learns that he has been terminated from his job.
 The marriage was fine during the first three months or so, but the going gets tough as Roy wants money urgently to pay off his debts.

-Clara suggests that he joins for work at her wealthy dad's bank or about asking him for some financial help.
-But Roy is egoistic to do that.
-He wants Clara to give her ornaments to pledge for a bank loan or to sell it.
+Clara suggests that he applies to work at her wealthy dad's bank or ask her father for some financial help.
+But Roy is too proud to do that.
+He wants Clara to give her ornaments to pledge for a bank loan or to sell them.
 When she refuses, their relationship gets shaky.
-The film revolves around the events that unfold following this crisis how he manages to sort things out.
+The film revolves around the events that unfold following this crisis and how he manages to sort things out.